httpwg/wg-materials/ietf96/minutes.md

 Chair: Thinks we're pretty much ready to go to WG last call on our side, but waiting for work happening on fetch spec in whatWG.
 On hold for now.
 Reviews or extended WG last call are welcome now.

-Julien: Client hints sort of depends on Key being there.
+Julian: Client hints sort of depends on Key being there.
 So may at least need to change reference to be informative.

 MarkN: Key is informative reference, using it is more efficient but not actually required.

-Julien: Thinks use of key depends on specific text so more changes may be necessary.
+Julian: Thinks use of key depends on specific text so more changes may be necessary.

 RoyF (via jabber): client hints may need more work on security considerations.